ashish0kumar/Minimalist-C/web_server/README.md

 # Minimalist Web Server in C

-This is a simple C web server that listens on localhost:8080 and serves the index.html file located in the same directory as the server program.
+This is a minimalist web server written in C that listens on localhost:8080 and serves the index.html file located in the same directory as the server program.
 The server listens for incoming HTTP GET requests and responds by serving the requested file.

 ## Features